Learning Curve: 5 Community Building Ideas from Higher Education

 4. They have dedicated social media personnel.

 Geoff Rushton, Penn State University’s News and Media Relations Manager, explains their approach to managing all their social media outlets.
 “We’ve developed a fairly successful system, having a point person for each network we manage, but it’s collaborative.
 We’re all pretty good at thinking about what each platform needs; valuing each other’s viewpoints on things.
 We’re all contributing.
 We offer experience and help to other departments that are just getting started, and work with different social media teams to collaborate on bigger social media efforts.”
+So while you want your team members to be active on social media about your company, it’s important to have point people to make sure everything is on message and consistent with your social media goals.

 5. They have a presence on all the major networks.